Take action as an individual

 Questions around how we use, share and act justly with money are found throughout the Bible.

-Our Money Makes Change resources and events equip you to make connections between money, faith and the change you want to see in the world.
+The Money Makes Change resources and events equip you to make connections between money, faith and the change you want to see in the world.

 Take action now to seek justice, love your neighbour and care for creation.
 Explore the sections below to find out more.

 If you are already joining the dots between your faith and your finances, we encourage you to share these ideas and resources with others.
+If you’d like to invite a speaker to your church, group or workplace, please get in touch.

 Looking for church resources?
 Get your church involved here.